wouter-swierstra/SoftwareProject/06-slides.md

 * We'll refactor this code later...

-If you're development velocity is dropping, something might be wrong.
+If your development velocity is dropping, something might be wrong.

 ![left](img/06-bad.jpg)